 The landscape design of Harari LA successfully integrates the architectural concept with that of the larger urban project, using Holm oaks and a spectacular control and selection of the planted material to mediate between the different built structures that compose the larger development.

 Plaza Serena (Real Estate in Huajuco Canon)

 Arau Acustic (Higiniarau)

 Columbia University, one of the world most prestigious institutions for arts and sciences, greatly expands its capabilities with this building for interdisciplinary scientific research.
 The building is located on the Northwest corner of the University’s historic Morningside Heights Campus designed by McKim, Mead and White in 1897.
 In addition to the design of urban infrastructure and planning, the project adds approximately 4.500 m2 of laboratory space and 2.000 m2 of classroom, office and study space.
-It also includes a 1.300 m2 research library, a 170-seat auditorium, a public café and a new entrance to the Campus and the University’s Basketball and Volleyball Gymnasium.
-All the interior design of these new educational spaces was done by Moneo Brock.
+It also includes a 1.300 m2 research library, a 170-seat auditorium, a public café and a new entrance to the Campus and to the University’s Basketball and Volleyball Gymnasium.
+The interior design of these new educational spaces is by Moneo Brock.
 The building is certified LEED Gold by the U.S. Green Building Council for its sustainable design.

 Constructed above the existing Francis S. Levien Gymnasium, the site conditions posed a significant structural challenge requiring that the new building span over the 125 foot wide facility, while maintaining large open floors for laboratories, whose structural slabs needed to be stiff enough for the use of microscopes and other vibration-sensitive equipment.